RaddedMC/shepard-metzler-prediction-model/README.md

 This project, completed for ECE 9611 Intro to Machine Learning, aims to create a machine learning model that can solve Shepard and Metzler cube problems.

 > **FOR ECE 9611 TA**\
-> To see our dataset for Phase 1, please go to `data_generate/paired_cubes.csv`\
+> Our dataset for Phase 1, is too large to upload to GitHub.\
-> The images are too large to store on GitHub, so only text data is available.\
+> You can run the generation code on your own machine if you wish.
+The text data should be X.XX GB.\
-> We are using an alternative storage solution for the image data.
-We can provide you access to this should you desire.
+> We are using an alternative storage solution for our dataset.
+We can provide you access to this should you desire.\

 ## Components
 This project is build from multiple parts: